theproductcoach/PM-Skills-Demo/README.md

 # Project Showcase: Demonstrating PM Skills in A/B Testing, ML, AI, and API Design

-Welcome to my GitHub repository, where I showcase my project portfolio highlighting my proficiency in various aspects of project management.
+Welcome to my GitHub repository, where I showcase my project portfolio highlighting my proficiency in various aspects of product management.
 In this collection, you'll find examples that showcase my skills in A/B testing, Machine Learning (ML) implementation, Artificial Intelligence (AI) integration, and the design of basic APIs.

 ## A/B Testing

-Explore projects where I've successfully executed A/B testing strategies to optimize user experiences, increase engagement, and drive conversions.
+Explore projects where I've successfully executed A/B testing strategies to optimise user experiences, increase engagement, and drive conversions.
 Learn about the methodologies, hypotheses, and results that demonstrate my ability to make data-driven decisions.

 ## Machine Learning Implementations (Supervised and Unsupervised)

 Discover how I've leveraged machine-learning techniques to solve real-world problems.
-Dive into projects that demonstrate my understanding of ML algorithms, data preprocessing, model training, and evaluation metrics, all aimed at delivering tangible business value.
+Dive into projects demonstrating my understanding of ML algorithms, data preprocessing, model training, and evaluation metrics, all aimed at delivering tangible business value.

 ## AI Implementation Examples